FAQs

 Free Money Day encourages us to think about what money means, how we attach value to it, and where it comes from.
 It invites us to experience the feeling of giving money away – which is counter to all the social signals we receive to accumulate ‘more’ – and to appreciate the non-monetary things we give and receive, such as a smile or another meaningful interaction with someone.

 ‘Alternative’ economic activity already exists for most of us in our daily lives – in fact, life might be a lot more difficult without it.
 Just think of all the things we do that don’t involve (or, aren’t primarily about) money!
-Parents caring for children, volunteers cleaning up a park or organizing a festival, friends trading clothes, people listening to each other’s stories, carpooling to an event, and neighbors growing a garden together – these are just a few examples on an ever-expanding list.
+Caring for others, volunteering at an event, trading clothes with others – these are just a few examples on an ever-expanding list

 Even within today’s financial systems, these activities are evidence that we often put life, not money, at the center of things.
 What if we can accept that ‘the market system’ has served its function and it is now time our entire economy made life, and all that maintains it, its highest priority?
 The markets may be part of it, but would cease to drive it.
 What might such an economy look like?

-Life-supporting economic principles are already evident in many worker-run cooperatives and businesses, sliding scale payment options, participatory budgeting, social justice movements, Fair Trade, Community Land Trusts, credit unions, barter clubs, family and clan-based production, collective housing, job-sharing arrangements, and other forms of the solidarity economy.
+Life-supporting economic principles are already evident in many worker-run cooperatives and businesses: Fair Trade, Community Land Trusts, credit unions, barter clubs, family and clan-based production, collective housing, job-sharing arrangements, and other forms of the solidarity economy.
 Meanwhile, ecological economics provides a helpful alternative framework for thinking about bigger picture economic and environmental questions.

 What are alternatives to our current monetary system?

-Thousands of people around the world have been developing and using alternative currencies, such as Local Exchange Trading Systems (LETS) and Time Dollars or Time Banking.
+Thousands of people around the world have been developing and using alternative currencies, such as Local Exchange Trading Systems (LETS) and Time Banking, as well as many groups and individuals working on ‘open source’ currencies.

 About the organizers